hugogirard/routingHL7MsgToBus/README.md

 This GitHub repository show how to create routing in Azure Service Bus when receiving HL7 v2 messages.

-This represent a HIS (Hospital Information System) sending HL7 v2 messages to an Azure Function.
+This sample represents a HIS (Hospital Information System) sending HL7 v2 messages to an Azure Function.
 In a real scenario, you will probably have a proxy between the HIS and the Azure Function.

 Most of the HIS are still using MLLP (Minimal Lower Layer Protocol) to send HL7 v2 messages.
-This protocol is not supported in Azure.
-This is why we need to use a proxy.
+This protocol is not supported in natively in Azure.
+You can have workaround to achieve it like creating your own TCP listener and host it in a container.
+The best approach is still to have a proxy on premise.

 The proxy will receive the HL7 v2 message from the HIS and send it to the Azure Function using HTTP.

-In this scenario we will not simulate the proxy and just send message directly to an Azure Function.
+In this scenario we will not simulate the proxy and just send messages directly to an Azure Function using a simple C# console application.

-Once the function receive the HL7 message it will read specific segments and fields from it.
-Based on the [external configuration store pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/external-configuration-store)
+Once the function receives the HL7 message, it will read specific segments and fields from it.
+To retrieve which fields need to be extracted we are using the [external configuration store pattern](https://learn.microsoft.com/en-us/azure/architecture/patterns/external-configuration-store)

 # Architecture

-The following diagram represent the architecture of this sample.
-Keep in mind, we created a proxy to send the HL7 v2 message to the Azure Function.
-In this sample we will not simulate the proxy and just send the message directly to the Azure Function.
+The following diagram represents the architecture.
+The HIS and proxy in our sample will be replaced with a console application but the same concept will apply in a real production scenario.

 ![Architecture](./diagram/architecture.png)

 ##### HIS

-1- The HIS send a HL7 v2 message to the Proxy (MLLP to HTTPS) 2- The Proxy send the HL7 v2 message to the Azure Function (HTTPS) 3- The Azure Function retrieve the routing configuration from Azure App Configuration 4- The Azure Function read the HL7 v2 message and extract the segments and fields needed to be added in the [message properties](https://learn.microsoft.com/en-us/rest/api/servicebus/message-headers-and-properties#message-properties).
+1- The HIS send an HL7 v2 message to the Proxy (MLLP to HTTPS) 2- The Proxy sends the HL7 v2 message to the Azure Function (HTTPS) 3- The Azure Function retrieve the routing configuration from Azure App Configuration 4- The Azure Function read the HL7 v2 message and extract the segments and fields needed to be added in the [message properties](https://learn.microsoft.com/en-us/rest/api/servicebus/message-headers-and-properties#message-properties).
 Those properties will be used to route the message to the right topic subscription.
-Once all user defined properties are added to the message, the Azure Function send the message to the Service Bus Topic.
+Once all user defined properties are added to the message, the Azure Function sends the message to the Service Bus Topic.
 5- In this scenario you have two consumers with their own subscription and filter.
-Each receive the message that match their filter.
+Each receives the message that matches their filter.
 6 - Once the message retrieve it's saved to CosmosDB with the HL7 message and the message properties.

 ##### Ops Team